Unavowed: Setting and characters

 As with Wadjet Eye's previous Blackwell series, the game is set in a fictionalized version of contemporary New York City where magic and demons are real and takes place in various New York settings, such as Chinatown, Brooklyn, Staten Island and Wall Street.
-The protagonist apparently had been possessed by a demon and ran amok in New York City for a year before the events of the game.
-How the demon came to possess the body differs based on the chosen backstory.
+In an intro, the protagonist is shown to have been possessed by a demon and run amok in New York City for a year before the events of the game; how the demon came to possess the body differs based on the chosen backstory.
 Unavowed begins with the protagonist being exorcised by Eli, a sorcerer belonging to Unavowed, a group of supernatural investigators.
 Unable to return to their old life, they join Unavowed to reconstruct the events of the previous year.

 Aside from the protagonist, the New York chapter of Unavowed consists of Kalash, a jinn and the chapter's leader and founder, Mandana, Kalash's half-jinn daughter and Eli, a fire mage who discovered his talents during the Nixon administration and has not aged since.
 During the events of the game, Logan, a recovering alcoholic and medium who travels with KayKay, the spirit of a dead ten-year old who helps him connect with other ghosts, and Vicki, a former police officer who also was the protagonist's former partner if they chose the cop background, join Unavowed.